stargazer/django-icetea/README.md

 In this subsection, the term ``operation`` means one of ``read``, ``create``, ``update``, ``delete``.

-When a handler sets ``read = True``, basically it says to the system *I want to inherit the standard ``read`` functionality.
-Please provide me with it*.
+When a handler class sets ``read = True``, basically it says to the system:
+> I want to inherit the standard ``read`` functionality.
+Please provide me with it.
 This works with some metaclass magic.
-Because, clearly some magic needs to be in please in order to convert the boolean attribute ``read``, to a method.
+Clearly some magic needs to be in please in order to convert the boolean attribute ``read``, to a method.

 The way metaclasses work, is that when a class is initialized, the Python